dimit999/rsschool-cv/cv.md

 ---

 ### Briefly About Myself:
-  > I have more than 11 years of experience in the IT-sphere.<br>
+  > I have more than 12 years of experience in the IT-sphere.<br>
-  > **In my current project**, I work as a QA Lead || Automation Architect on the customer's side in Dubai (Emirates).
+  > **In my current project**, In my current project, I work as a Head of QA || Automation Architect on the customer's side in Dubai (Emirates) - FinTech, e-commerce platform.
 My daily duties include big team management, the distribution of tasks between the testers, quality control tasks, gathering metrics, creating a test strategy/test plan (QA plan), coordinating a planned approach to testing, and communication with PM, devs.
 Participating in grooming sessions, planning, and daily, retrospective meetings, the same I review other aspects of work and suggest cases of how to improve it.
+For Automation: framework creation/supporting/tests creation if necessary.

-  > I can create Automation from zero in any project with very useful solutions and show to you automation benefits.
+  > I can create automation from zero for any project with useful solutions and show you automation benefits.
 For example, except for normal checking functionality, I can create automation solutions for checking translations/test WEB benchmarks (CSS/JS/Image sizes/font qty)/test API performance/Accessibility/etc + automate daily routine work like creating reports/get team metrics/etc.
-I have experience for working with ReportPortal where possible to show full information about test-runs/common jira statistics/get and show info from SonarQube and etc.
+I have experience for working with ReportPortal where possible to show full information about test-runs/common jira statistics/get and show info from SonarQube etc.

 ---